Call for taxes to heal generational divide

 Tax on pensioners proposed to heal inter-generational divide

-Pensioners should be taxed more and the money spent on the young and the NHS, a new report into inter-generational fairness in the UK suggests.
+A £10,000 payment should be given to the young and pensioners taxed more, a new report into inter-generational fairness in the UK suggests.

+The research and policy organisation, the Resolution Foundation, says these radical moves are needed to better fund the NHS and maintain social cohesion.

-The chair of the Resolution Foundation, Lord Willetts, said the contract between young and old had "broken down".
+Its chairman, Lord Willetts, said the contract between young and old had "broken down".

-Launching the Foundation's report he said radical policy changes were needed to maintain social cohesion.

-Without action, young people would become "increasingly angry" he said.
+Without action, young people would become "increasingly angry", he said.

+The Resolution Foundation says its goal is to improve outcomes for people on low and modest incomes.

+- Use the proceeds from property tax reform to halve stamp duty for first-time buyers and increase public funding for social care

+- Make earnings of those above state pension age subject to National Insurance contributions

-He argued that young people were being locked out of the housing market and older people were worried about the demands of healthcare.
+Lord Willetts, the former universities minister under David Cameron, argued that young people were being locked out of the housing market and older people were worried about the demands of healthcare.

-Lord Willetts, the former universities minister under David Cameron, was speaking as the Resolution Foundation, which he heads published a report calling for tax changes to help heal the growing economic tensions between the generations.
+Lord Willetts was speaking as the Resolution Foundation, which he heads, published a report calling for tax changes to help heal the growing economic tensions between the generations.

 Windfall for young

-The Foundation's Intergenerational Commission report calls for an NHS "levy" of £2.3bn paid for by increased national insurance contributions by those over the age of 65.
+The foundation's Intergenerational Commission report calls for an NHS "levy" of £2.3bn paid for by increased national insurance contributions by those over the age of 65.

 It says that all young people should receive a £10,000 windfall at the age of 25 to help pay for a deposit on a home, start a business or improve their education or skills.